Program at a Glance

 - Proficiency in software project management, software design, Unified Modeling Language usage, and computer-aided software engineering.

 - Competence sufficient to participate in and lead the planning, requirements analysis, design, and timely implementation of quality software applications within budget.

 The Graduate Certificate in Software Engineering can be applied to BU MET’s MS in Computer Information Systems, MS in Computer Science, and MS in Software Development.
-To be eligible for a degree, you must apply for admission and be accepted into the degree program.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
 Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.

 Software Engineering Graduate Certificate Curriculum

 (Four courses/16 credits)

 This course provides students with a comprehensive overview of the principles, processes, and practices of software project management.
 Students learn techniques for planning, organizing, scheduling, and controlling software projects.
 There is substantial focus on software cost estimation and software risk management.
 Students will obtain practical project management skills and competencies related to the definition of a software project, establishment of project communications, managing project changes, and managing distributed software teams and projects.
 Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Teamwork/Collaboration. [ 4 cr. ]

 MET CS 633 Software Quality, Testing, and Security Management